DuskEagle/docs/v2.2/topology-patterns.md

 #### Replicas and leaseholders

+- Rows with the `West` partition will have the leaseholder in the `West1` datacenter.
-- Rows with the West partition will have the leaseholder in the West DC1, the East partition in the East DC1
+- Rows with the `East` partition will have the leaseholder in the `East1` datacenter.
-- West partitions will have 1 replica each in West1 and West2, then 1 replica in East1 or East2
+- West partitions will have 1 replica each in `West1` and `West2`, then 1 replica in `East1` or `East2`.
-- East partitions will have 1 replica each in East1 and East2, then 1 replica in West1 or West2
+- East partitions will have 1 replica each in `East1` and `East2`, then 1 replica in `West1` or `West2`.

 #### Availability expectations

-- Can survive a single datacenter failure
+- The cluster can survive a single datacenter failure.

 #### Performance expectations

-- The reader can expect to have a couple of ms response time.
+- The reader can expect to have a couple of milliseconds response time.
-- The writers can expect to have 5ms response time.
+- The writers can expect to have a 5ms response time.

 #### Application expectations

-- West App servers connect to the West CockroachDB nodes
+- West `App` servers connect to the `West` CockroachDB nodes.
-- East App servers connect to the East CockroachDB nodes
+- East `App` servers connect to the `East` CockroachDB nodes.

 #### CockroachDB configuration